Firmware-Action

 Now you should be able to build coreboot in CI and on your local machine.

-Interactive mode
+Interactive debugging

 A little bit of backstory